cedadev/padocc/docs/source/start.rst

 Step 0: Git clone the repository
 --------------------------------

-If you need to clone the repository, either simply clone the main branch of the repository (no branch specified) or check the latest version of the repository at github.com/cedadev/kerchunk-builder, which you can clone using:
+If you need to clone the repository, either simply clone the main branch of the repository (no branch specified) or check the latest version of the repository at github.com/cedadev/padocc, which you can clone using:
 ::

-    git clone git@github.com:cedadev/kerchunk-builder.git --branch v1.1
+    git clone git@github.com:cedadev/padocc.git

 Step 1: Set up Virtual Environment
 ----------------------------------